-Middle Piccadilly, Dorset, England
+Middle Piccadilly, England

 Wellness retreat with vegetarian food and sublime therapists in rural Dorset

-Best for: Those looking for quiet, low-key down time
+Those looking for quiet, low-key down time

-Not for: Anyone who wants a plush spa experience or scheduled group activities
+Anyone who wants a plush spa experience or scheduled group activities

 Middle Piccadilly at Holwell near Sherborne is a peaceful, back-to-basics vegetarian retreat offering various relaxing and detox breaks in a 17th century thatched cottage with outhouses surrounded by rolling countryside.
 Owners Dominic Harvey and his wife Lisa, a holistic therapist have created a relaxed, homely atmosphere where you can recharge your batteries, have treatments with therapists who work with skill, dedication and heart and maybe delve a little deeper into the world of spirit and soul.